s-schizophrene-trio/yatzi/README.md

 If you want to load an image from resource folder inside a `ScreenController`, use following methods.

 ```
+// @param classloader The classloader of the context to access ressources
 // @param subPath The sub-path in the base image folder eg. "icons/"
 // @param key filename (lowercase)
 // @param fileExt file ending eg. "png"